• FREE UK tracked delivery

 by Nigel Williams

-England and Wales have 16 designated National Trails, making up about 3000 miles of paths.
+England and Wales boast 16 designated National Trails, making up about 3000 miles of paths.
 National Trails have to meet certain design and access criteria, and are usually signposted with an Acorn symbol.
 Most of the routes are around 100 miles, such as the South Downs Way, but other routes are considerably longer, like the Pennine Way at 268 miles, and, currently, the longest is the South West Coast Path at 630 miles.
-However, once the English Coastal footpath is complete it will be the longest coastal path in the world at 2800 miles.
+However, once the King Charles III English Coastal Path is complete it will be the longest coastal path in the world at 2800 miles.
 (There is a complete Welsh Coastal Path but this is not currently designated as a National Trail).

 In addition to National and Great Trails there are also many other Long Distance Paths (LDWs) in the UK.
 HARVEY has created award-winning maps for all the National Trails and most of the Great Trails, plus a few of the LDWs.
 All bar the longest - South West Coast Path, Pennine Way and Cape Wrath trails - are complete on a single map sheet, with wonderful detail and information at the 1:40,000 scale.
 The Trail maps are also available as a box set!